 Time management is a critical skill for success as a property manager.
 You need to balance operational tasks with efforts that build stronger relationships with both residents and investors.
 But when your admin workload becomes overwhelming, you have less time for strategic problem solving.
 That’s when a property management dashboard can help.

-A property management dashboard helps property managers reduce admin tasks, gain visibility into operations, and free up more time for creating the best resident experience.
-In this post, we’ll cover the benefits of a property management dashboard, five top dashboard tools to consider, and additional technology that can help you attract and retain residents.
+A property management dashboard helps property managers reduce admin tasks, increase operational efficiency, gain visibility into operations, and free up more time for creating the best resident experience.
+In this post, we’ll cover the benefits of a property management dashboard, five top dashboard tools to consider for property performance reporting, and additional technology that can help you attract and retain residents.

 A property management dashboard is a centralized hub for analyzing and managing property data and operations.
 Most dashboards allow property managers to view and compare property KPIs, automate reporting, and track resident-related metrics.
 Some property management dashboards also include maintenance workflow analytics.